TTUNEPH2025/GN/docs/Membranous.md

     1. Allogenic hematopoietic SCT
     2. IgG4RD
     3. Guillain Barre
-    4. Chronic inflammatory Demyelinatio polyneuropathy (CIDP)
+    4. Chronic inflammatory demyelinatio polyneuropathy (CIDP) (associated with CNTN1 Ag)
     5. Sarcoidosis
-    6. Renal Vein Thrombosis
+    6. Renal vein thrombosis
 ## **Deffinitions of Treatment Response**
- * No formal definition of Resistent Disease currently accepted.
-Current guidelines put forth that patients with persistent/increasing levles PLA2R ab after 1st round of immunotherapy be treated as Resistent
+ * No formal definition of resistent disease currently accepted.
+Current guidelines put forth that patients with persistent/increasing levels of PLA2R ab after 1st round of immunotherapy be treated as resistent
- * Resistance Disease in PLA2R negative patients with primary MN is difficult to define
+ * Resistance disease in PLA2R negative patients with primary MN is difficult to define
-    1. Persistent Nephrotic Syndrome
+    1. Persistent nephrotic syndrome
     2. Or increased, but still reduced serum albumin levels as markers for resistent disease
-  * Best Model for predicitive of response to treatment is PLA2R ab titer w/serum Albumin at 3months of treatment
+  * Best model for predicitive of response to treatment is PLA2R ab titer w/serum albumin at 3 months of treatment
 ## **Treatment**
 ### General Information
  * It is reasonable to wait 6 months, while patient is on maximal anti-proteinuric therapy, before starting immunosupressive therapy due to high rates of spontaneous remission.
+(30% with in 6 months)
  * PLA2R-ab testing with ELISA and/or IFA is cleared by FDA for aid in diagnosis only.
-Use for PLA2R-ab testing in monitoring is off lalbe use, though used extensively in guidline recomendations
+Use for PLA2R-ab testing in monitoring is off lable use, though used extensively in guidline recomendations
  * Proteinuria can persist for 12-24 months after start of treatment
  * High rates of thrombosis; [Prophylaxis page](Prophylaxis.md)
- * When to Biopsy
+ * When to biopsy (the gold standard of diagnosis)
     1. Unusual clinical course; rapid decrease in eGFR
     2. Serological abnormalities (positive ANA, ect.)
     3. Unresponsive to immunosuppressive therapy and progressive kidney injury
     4. Persistent nephrotic syndrome despite disappearance of PLA2Rab
+    5. eGFR < 60
 ### Initial Investigation and Management
 ```mermaid
 ---